celadari/json-logic-scala/docs/_posts/concept-of-types.md

 When dealing with a static-typed language such as Scala, implementation needs to know in advance the types in json fields.
-Json-logic-Scala, only accepts Json-Logic-Typed, and addresses this drag by defining the scala data structure to be used to parse a json field/value according to its annotated Type.
+Json-logic-Scala, only accepts Json-Logic-Typed, and addresses this drag by defining the Scala data structure to be used to parse a json field/value according to its annotated Type.

 ## How to annotate Type in Json-Logic-Typed format